Maternal and Child Health Live Virtual Event Series

 - Session 5 - Supporting Early Feeding Practices: The Link to Learning, Growth, and Lifelong Habits

-Overview: Join Dr. Sandra Hassink and Florence Rivera from the American Academy of Pediatrics to learn more about feeding practices including recently published recommendations.
-This live virtual event will explore the science behind early feeding recommendations and the link to learning and developmental outcomes, and offer practical guidance and resources for pediatricians and professionals who serve families.
+Overview: This presentation described feeding practices, including recently published recommendations, and explored the science behind these early feeding recommendations and the link to learning and developmental outcomes.
+It offered practical guidance and resources for pediatricians and professionals who serve families.

 - Session 6 - Fatherhood Engagement